 Bonaire is the perfect place to keep multiple generations of an active family entertained and happy.
 You’ll have a grand time.
 If you’re looking for activities to ease your burdens and really enjoy your week, this is the place for you.

-Jackie Mullen graduated from The Catholic University of America, where she majored in International Relations.
-Having grown up all over the United States and abroad, she has cultivated a passion to combat both national and international issues.
-She is pursuing the Masters of Development Practice at Trinity College Dublin to cultivate the skills and knowledge required to help build infrastructure in developing countries, specifically in Africa, so peace and health programs can be more effective.
-In her spare time, she enjoys travel and photography.
+About the authors: Gail Clifford, MD, a physician for more than 25 years, has traveled to five continents and all 50 United States.
+She is an award-winning photographer and travel writer.
+Gail divides her time between Ireland and the U.S. You can find her at Able Travel Photo.
+Jackie Mullen is pursuing the Master’s of Development Practice at Trinity College Dublin to cultivate the skills and knowledge required to help build infrastructure in developing countries, specifically in Africa, so peace and health programs can be more effective.
+In her spare time, she enjoys traveling and photography.